SMU has some important policies and procedures of which all students should be aware. Here are some of them:

 Please check the specific dates to add/swap/drop classes on the official University calendar.
 The approximate deadline for adding or swapping courses is the end of the first week of classes and the approximate deadline for dropping courses without grade record is the end of the second week of classes.
 You may drop a course with a grade of W (Withdrew) through approximately midterm.
 We encourage you to talk with your academic advisor when you are considering whether to add or drop a course.

-Student-Athletes: You must consult with the Athletic Compliance Office prior to dropping a course.
+Student-Athletes: You must consult with your Athletic Academic Counselor in ADSA prior to adding, dropping, or swapping a course.

 International Students: You must consult with the International Student & Scholar Services office prior to dropping a course.

 Students on Merit or Need-based Financial Aid: You should consult with your Financial Aid counselor prior to dropping a course.
 If you drop below full-time, this may affect your financial aid status.

 Being a full-time student depends on the term you are taking classes.
 For fall and spring semesters, you need to take at least 12 hours.
 For summer sessions, you need to take at least 9 hours (all summer terms combined).

 If being full-time could impact you due to Financial Aid, Visa, Student-Athlete status, or for Greek recruitment, please check with one of these offices: Financial Aid, International Student & Scholar Services, ADSA, or Fraternity & Sorority Life.

 The Family Educational Rights and Privacy Act (FERPA) is a federal law that grants students the right to inspect, obtain copies of, challenge, and, to a degree, control the release of information contained in their education records.
 In general, this means that no personally identifiable information from a student’s education record will be disclosed to any third party without written consent from the student.
 Additional information is available on the Registrar's FERPA website.